Open Letter to All Students Regarding Drugs

 Violations of University policies will result in immediate sanctions within the University's Student Conduct System.
-Students may receive consequences that include interventions and education such as education classes, alcohol and drug screening and brief intervention or assessment, and other disciplinary sanctions ranging from a notice of reprimand to expulsion.
+Students may be required to complete educational interventions such as classes, alcohol and drug screenings, brief interventions or assessments, and may receive disciplinary sanctions ranging from a notice of reprimand to expulsion.

 If students are alleged to have violated any local, state or federal laws concerning alcohol and drugs, they will be reported to local law enforcement agencies and may be prosecuted to the full extent of the law.
 These penalties often include fines and some may include mandatory prison terms.
 The State of Delaware, in particular, has very strict minimum mandatory sentencing laws for the sale or distribution of illegal drugs.

-Because the University cares about the safety and well-being of its students and wants to encourage students to make an active and immediate call for help for any individual they may encounter who could be suffering from an acute, potentially life-threatening reaction to alcohol or drugs, a medical amnesty protocol for students does exist.
-Essentially, if an active call for help is made and it is determined that amnesty does apply, disciplinary sanctions regarding the underage use of alcohol will be waived and participation in educational interventions will be required for both the student requiring the medical assistance and the student or students placing the active call for help.
+Because the University cares about the safety and well-being of its students and wants to encourage students to make an active and immediate call for help for any individual they may encounter who could be suffering from an acute, potentially life-threatening reaction to alcohol, a medical amnesty protocol for students does exist.
+Essentially, if an active call for help is made and it is determined that amnesty does apply, disciplinary sanctions regarding the underage use of alcohol will be waived and completion of educational interventions will be required for both the student requiring the medical assistance and the student or students placing the active call for help.
 For more specific information regarding this protocol and how to apply for amnesty, please see www.udel.edu/amnesty/.

 The University of Delaware is a community that cares about health and wellness.
 According to recent surveys conducted on representative populations of UD students, the substances of frequent abuse are alcohol and marijuana.